davidmascharka/LIPS/README.md

 The main classes to change are MainActivity.java and TrackerActivity.java.

 The MainActivity file contains the code for data collection.
 The only necessary changes should be adding a new list of WiFi BSSIDs to listen for.
+You may also want to change SelectBuildingDialogFragment to display the correct names for your building(s).

 TrackerActivity will need the model built on your new dataset to predict a position.